 Below is the U.S. National Park Service’s breakdown of the trees by species:

-According to the National Park Service, some news articles indicate that a few of the original 1910 trees may be hidden somewhere in the city.
+According to the National Park Service, some news articles indicate that a few of the original 1910 trees may also be hidden somewhere in the city.
 The United States Botanic Garden (USBG) believes they might be at Haines Point, where they have discovered a group of old Yoshino trees whose genetic makeup does not match the second gift of trees.
 Planted in clear rows about 50 feet apart, the cherry trees still bloom faithfully every spring.

 The Cherry Tree Rebellion